On a Class of Dynamical Poisson-Voronoi Tessellations: Handover Palm distribution and applications: multi-speed case

 \subsection{Typical handover distance: multi-speed case}

-Let $\hat{H}$ be the random variable for handover distance and $\hat{H}_0$ be the distance of the typical handover.
+Let $\hat{H}$ be the random variable for the typical handover distance.
 Based on the different types of intersections that happen at time $0$ between the corresponding radial birds, we just state the following result for the Laplace transform of $\hat{H}^2$ under the Palm probability measure $\P^0_\Vcal$, in the multi-speed setting.
-This can be proved along the same lines of Lemma~\ref{lemma:typH-2sp}, by applying the same ideas along with the formula (\ref{eq:DPalmn1}) and the symmetry, adapted to the multi-speed setting. \begin{lemma}For any $\gamma\geq 0$, the Laplace transform of $\hat{H}^2$ under the Palm probability measure $\P_\Vcal^0$ of handover is
+This can be proved along the same lines of Lemma~\ref{lemma:typH-2sp}, by applying the same ideas along with the formula (\ref{eq:DPalmn1}) and the symmetry, adapted to the multi-speed setting. \begin{lemma}For any $\gamma\geq 0$, under the Palm probability measure $\P_\Vcal^0$ of handover, the Laplace transform of $\hat{H}^2$ is

 where $\eta^{(k)}_{i,j}(\gamma)$ can be determined as in (\ref{eq:H0-ij1}) and (\ref{eq:H0-ij2}) for $j<i\in [n]$ and $k\in \{1,2\}$ and $\Lambda_{i, j}^{(k)}= 4\la_i\la_jv_iv_j\,\eta^{(k)}_{i,j}(0)$, for $k=1,2$. \end{lemma}